gionikola/gionikola.github.io/research.md

 The procedure integrates into standard VAR and local projection bootstrap workflows.
 Applications to monetary policy and oil supply shocks show that FDR/FCR-controlled inference recovers effects lost under simultaneous bands while discarding fragile pointwise findings, in some cases materially altering the economic narrative.

+<ins>**"Doubly Robust Nonparametric Local Projections"**</ins>

+<b>Abstract:</b>
+Nonparametric local projections estimate impulse response functions without functional form restrictions, but their performance depends entirely on the quality of the conditional mean regression --- a vulnerability for which existing estimators offer no built-in safeguard.
+I propose a doubly robust estimator that augments the standard regression-based approach with a bias correction based on the density ratio of the shock.
+The estimator is consistent when either the conditional mean regression or the density ratio is correctly specified, and it attains the semiparametric efficiency bound when both converge at sufficient rates.
+I derive this bound and show that it decomposes into the variance of the regression-based estimator plus an augmentation term that measures the cost of robustness.
+Monte Carlo simulations confirm the double robustness property under structural misspecification and quantify the efficiency--robustness trade-off.

 [<ins>**"Efficient Aggregation in Heterogeneous-Agent Models with Bounded Rationality"**</ins>](https://gionikola.github.io/cv/evans&nikolaishvili_2025.pdf) (with [David Evans](http://econevans.com/)) [Under Review]

 <b>Abstract:</b>